Patman86/SVT-AV1-Mod-by-Patman/Docs/Build-Guide.md

 - __Installation__

   For the binaries to operate properly on your system, the following conditions have to be met:
-  - On any of the Windows* Operating Systems listed in the OS requirements section, install Visual Studio* 2015/2017/2019
   - Once the installation is complete, copy the binaries to a location making sure that both the sample application `SvtAv1EncApp.exe` and library `SvtAv1Enc.dll` are in the same folder.
   - Open the command prompt window at the chosen location and run the sample application to encode: `SvtAV1EncApp.exe -i [in.yuv] -w [width] -h [height] -b [out.ivf]`
   - Sample application supports reading from pipe.
 E.g. `ffmpeg -i [input.mp4] -nostdin -f rawvideo -pix_fmt yuv420p - | SvtAv1EncApp.exe -i stdin -n [number_of_frames_to_encode] -w [width] -h [height]`